mecid/mecid.github.io/_posts/2021-05-26-swiftui-wishlist-for-wwdc21.md

 > To learn more about advanced techniques while building navigation in SwiftUI, take a look at my ["Lazy navigation in SwiftUI"](/2021/01/27/lazy-navigation-in-swiftui/) post.

 #### Focus management and text fields
-Sign-up form with multiple text fields is what I usually implement using UIKit and then wrap with UIViewControllerRepresentable.
+Sign-up form with multiple text fields is what I usually implement using UIKit and then wrap with *UIViewControllerRepresentable*.
 It is literally impossible to handle the first responder in SwiftUI and move the focus from one view to another.

 ```swift
 struct LoginView: View {